Accountants and Tax Preparation Archives

-Need help with your taxes and accounts in Germany?
-Take the stress out of your move with our directory of expat-friendly accountants and tax advisors in Germany:
+Need help with your taxes and accounts in Spain?
+Take the stress out of your move with our directory of expat-friendly accountants and tax advisors in Spain:

-H&R Block is a tax advisory service specializing in the expat market.
-Their team of tax experts offers help and guidance to Americans living in Germany.
-If you’re a US citizen abroad, make the tax process easier with the professional service at H&R Block.
+Balcells Group is a law firm located in Barcelona.
+The firm has over 40 years of professional experience, offering advice and legal guidance to individuals, companies, investors and more.
+The team at Balcells offer services in Spanish, English, Hindi and more.

 Are you an expat service provider?
 Add your services to the Expatica Directory!